 This chapter of the Service Manual provides information necessary to identify the replacement parts and assemblies of the instrument.

-4.2 Available Replacement Parts and Sub-Assemblies The parts listings which follow are divided into two sections.
-The Isometric Drawings and the
+4.2 Available Replacement Parts and Sub-Assemblies

-The parts listings which tollow are divided into two sections.
+The parts listings which follow are divided into two sections.
 The Isometric Drawings and the accompanying parts lists identify the available chassis mounted components.